Enlightenment in Buddhism: Critical assessment

 It calls in question the reliability of these accounts, and the relation between dhyana and insight, which is a core problem in the study of early Buddhism.
 Originally the term prajna may have been used, which came to be replaced by the four truths in those texts where "liberating insight" was preceded by the four jhanas.
 Bronkhorst also notices that the conception of what exactly this "liberating insight" was developed throughout time.
 Whereas originally it may not have been specified, later on the four truths served as such, to be superseded by pratityasamutpada, and still later, in the Hinayana schools, by the doctrine of the non-existence of a substantial self or person.
 And Schmithausen notices that still other descriptions of this "liberating insight" exist in the Buddhist canon:

 An example of this substitution, and its consequences, is Majjhima Nikaya 36:42–43, which gives an account of the awakening of the Buddha.

 Understanding of bodhi and Buddhahood

 The term bodhi acquired a variety of meanings and connotations during the development of Buddhist thoughts in the various schools.

 Early Buddhism

-In early Buddhism, bodhi carried a meaning synonymous to nirvana, using only some different metaphors to describe the insight, which implied the extinction of lobha (greed), dosa (hate) and moha (delusion).
+In early Buddhism, bodhi carried a meaning synonymous to nirvana, using only a few different metaphors to describe the insight, which implied the extinction of lobha (greed), dosa (hate) and moha (delusion).